hackerESQ/laravel-settings/README.md

 composer require hackeresq/settings
 ```

-In Laravel 5.5+ the service provider will automatically get registered.
+In Laravel 5.5+ the service provider will automatically get registered and you can skip this step.
 In older versions of the framework just add the service provider in `config/app.php` file:

 ```php
 'providers' => [